Ray Devlin is retired, living a simple life off the grid in Florida, when a visit from an old colleague

 Tracy Quinn is an investigative reporter at a struggling Philadelphia newspaper

 decimated by layoffs and cutbacks.
 Then one day what appears to be a straightforward homicide — a body

 left in an abandoned rowhouse — draws her and Devlin together, and ultimately enmeshes both in a conspiracy that stretches over twenty years and reaches to the highest levels of the U.S. government.

 Before long, they're both the targets of a ruthless assassin haunted by his own wartime experiences.

 For Devlin, it could all mean a last shot at redemption.
 For Tracy, the biggest story of her career might just cost her her life.

 Praise for SOME DIE NAMELESS

-(Click on links for full reviews)
+(Click on review links for full reviews)